 Mr. Hamilton wrote a book entitled "Orca - A Family Story" in 1993.
-Methods of orca transport were discussed in this book and could be use in the plan to reunite Luna with his family.
-In 1997 Mr. Hamilton design and wrote the "Whale Watching Guidelines for Southern BC and Washington" in consultation with DFO and NGOs.
+Methods of orca transport were discussed in this book and were praised by the responsible US government agency.
+It could have been used in the plan to reunite Luna with his family.
+In 1997 Mr. Hamilton designed and wrote the "Whale Watching Guidelines for Southern BC and Washington" in consultation with DFO and NGOs.

-Lifeforce has been conducting Marine Life Programs for over twelve years.
+Lifeforce has been conducting Marine Life Programs for over fifteen years.
 Our programs increase our knowledge of orcas and contribute to the development of strategies for Orca Recovery Plans.